-The City of Yakima 2023 Annual Action Plan includes the strategies, goals, and objectives established in the FY 2020-2024 Consolidated Plan and is the basis for the annual funding application for the CDBG and HOME programs.
+The City of Yakima 2024 Annual Action Plan includes the strategies, goals, and objectives established in the FY 2020-2024 Consolidated Plan and is the basis for the annual funding application for the CDBG and HOME programs.

-The Program Year 2023 marks the City of Yakima's 48th year as a CDBG Entitlement community and the 13th year as a HOME Entitlement community.
-In addition, the City of Yakima has received other HUD grants in recent years:
+As we enter the Program Year 2024, the City of Yakima proudly celebrates its 49th year as a CDBG/HOME Entitlement community and its 14th year as a HOME Entitlement community.
+Moreover, the City of Yakima has been the recipient of various other HUD grants in recent years:

-CDBG-CV: In response to the 2020 outbreak of COVID-19, the federal government passed the Coronavirus Aid, Relief, and Economic Security Supplement Act (CARES Act).
-The CARES Act provided supplemental CDBF-CV funding for grants to prevent, prepare for and respond to Coronavirus.
-The City received two federal tranches of CDBG-CV, a total of \$1,221,209, as well as a State of Washington CDBG-CV program amount of \$213,181.
-To date, of \$1,434,390 total CDBG-CV funding, 91% has been spent.
-The City has one CDBG-CV project to be completed in 2023, which is the HVAC air quality and air flow project at the Washington Fruit Community Center.
+CDBG-CV: In a proactive response to the 2020 outbreak of COVID-19, the federal government passed the Coronavirus Aid, Relief, and Economic Security Supplement Act (CARES Act).
+The CARES Act provided supplemental CDBF-CV funding for grants to prevent, prepare for, and respond to Coronavirus.
+The City of Yakima, demonstrating its commitment to public health and safety, received two federal tranches of CDBG-CV, a total of \$1,221,209, and a State of Washington CDBG-CV program amount of \$213,181.
+Of \$1,434,390 total CDBG-CV funding, 91% has been spent to date.
+The City has one CDBG-CV project to complete in 2024: the HVAC air quality and flow project at the Washington Fruit Community Center.

-HOME-ARP: The City of Yakima was eligible for \$1,822,807 for HOME-ARP programs.
-On June 12, 2023, the City was notified by HUD that the HOME-ARP Allocation Plan has been accepted, and the City may proceed to announce and review applications for funding.
-The City stated a preference to fund housing for the homeless or those at risk of becoming homeless.
-This will be a 2023 project.
-To facilitate the application from the City of Yakima, we submitted an amendment to the 2021 Annual Action Plan.
+HOME-ARP: The City of Yakima, driven by its commitment to social responsibility, was eligible for \$1,822,807 for HOME-ARP programs.
+On June 12, 2023, the City was notified by HUD that the HOME-ARP Allocation Plan has been accepted, and the City may proceed to announce and review funding applications.
+The City, in line with its dedication to addressing homelessness, preferred to fund housing for people experiencing homelessness or those at risk of homelessness.
+This will be a 2024 project.
+We submitted an amendment to the 2021 Annual Action Plan to facilitate the City of Yakima application.